Saturday and Sunday April 28th and 29th, 10:00am to 6pm

 2:15-2:45 - "How to Run an Efficient Audition, and When, Why and How to Use a Casting Director” with Robin Carus of Robin Carus Casting.

-3:30-4:15 - "The Essentials of Successful PR".
+3:30-4:15 - "The Essentials of Successful PR" with Jonathan Slaff of Jonathan Slaff & Associates.
 What goes into an effective press release?
 When should releases be sent out?
 How do you stand out from the crowd?

 4:15-4:30 – BREAK

-4:30-5:15 - "Next Steps: What Happens After That Showcase (and How to Prepare)?" with Valerie Novakoff, associate producer Davenport Theatrical Productions, others tbd.
+4:30-5:15 - "Next Steps: What Happens After That Showcase (and How to Prepare)?" moderated by 4-time Tony Award winner producer Cheryl Wiesenfeld with RK Greene of The Storyline Project, Valerie Novakoff, associate producer Davenport Theatrical Productions.
 The best way for your show to have a future is to plan ahead the moment you decide to produce that first showcase, festival presentation or reading.
 A panel of producers will talk about the steps they took to grow their brand.

 5:30-6:00pm - networking reception